coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 in its own right.

 **Shield, Light, Wooden or Steel:** You strap a shield to your forearm and grip it with your hand.
-A light shield's weight lets you carry other items in that hand, although you cannot use weapons with it.
+A light shield’s weight lets you carry other items in that hand, although you cannot use weapons with it.

 *Wooden or Steel:* Wooden and steel shields offer the same basic